hannahvarghese/hannahvarghese/README.md

 I'm excited to focus more on my Economics background and the coding skills I've recently acquired to provide data-informed solutions to model the way we can show up for others.

 ### 👀 I’m interested in ...
+ * Helping organizaitons form decisions through data
  * Being able to take on and lead my own projects
  * Connecting on issues facing educators, students, and families to help districts make better decisions for students
  * Dissecting the environmental impact we make to make recommendations to combat climate change

 ### 🌱 I’m currently learning ...
 A lot through the Data Analytics and Visualization Bootcamp from my alma mater, The University of Texas at Austin (hook 'em)🤘🏾!
 I have so much more to learn and am ready to soak it all in!
 I have different repos in my GitHub showcasing different skills I've worked on over the course of the Bootcamp which include: